funnycat/apidocs/source/index.md

 Parameter    |  Description
 ---------    |    -----------
-lastFour     |  The last four numbers of the card
+"lastFour"     |  The last four numbers of the card

 ```json